ading2210/shimboot/README.md

 On the regular XFCE4 image, this brings the rootfs size down to 1.2GB from 3.5GB.

+#### Steam doesn't work.
+Steam doesn't work out of the box due to security features in the shim kernel preventing the `bwrap` library from working.
+See [issue #12](https://github.com/ading2210/shimboot/issues/26#issuecomment-2151893062) for more info.

+To get Steam running, install and run it normally.
+It will fail and show a message saying that "Steam now requires user namespaces to be enabled."
+Run `fix_brwap` in your terminal, relaunch Steam, and it should be working again.

 ## Copyright:
 Shimboot is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 Unless otherwise indicated, all code has been written by me, [ading2210](https://github.com/ading2210).